Ross Financial Aid

 MEDICAL SCHOOL financial aid - STUDENT LOANS

 Students accepted for admission to Ross Med, and active students maintaining standards of satisfactory academic progress, may apply for financial aid through either institutional or private programs to meet direct and indirect educational expenses.
-The maximum loan amount for which a student is eligible may not exceed the cost of attendance (as defined by Ross University School of Medicine) for the academic period in which the student is enrolled.
+The maximum loan amount for which a student is eligible may not exceed the cost of attendance (as defined by RUSM) for the academic period in which the student is enrolled.
 Families should make every possible effort to attain the needed resources for education.

 Student Loan Deferment

 If you have previously received student loans at other institutions, you may wish to defer repayment while matriculated at RUSM.
 RUSM provides enrollment data to the National Student Clearinghouse which will be accessible to your loan lenders.
 There are certain cases (i.e., private loans) where you may need to complete a form from your lender and obtain a verification of enrollment from RUSM.
-The enrollment verification letter is available at the myRoss website and should be mailed to your lender with the deferment form.
+The enrollment verification letter is available at myRoss and should be mailed to your lender with the deferment form.
 Please be advised that loans cannot be deferred during curriculum gap periods of more than 31 calendar days.
-This includes gaps due to studying for, sitting for, and waiting for passing results for the USMLE.
+This includes gaps due to studying for, sitting for, and waiting for results of the United States Medical Licensing Examination (USMLE).

 FEDERAL DIRECT LOAN PROGRAM

 Ross University School of Medicine is approved for participation in the William D. Ford Federal Loan Program (Direct Loans).
 Students who wish to participate and determine their eligible level of medical school financial aid are required to complete the Free Application for Federal Student Aid (FAFSA).